 “You know your mom’s liver pâté was one of the most delicious things I’ve ever eaten.”

 He saw Sharon as she had been when she had taken that first bite – the meticulousness with which she chewed, the delight in her eyes.
 They had been at his place, seated in the back porch.
 The sun brightened an adobe floor.
 She wore a pink blouse with a lace collar and cotton ball sleeves.
 Girl or woman, he didn’t know what to peg her.
 Her carriage – the straight back and high head – endowed her with an elegance beyond her years, yet how demure she was.
-By the way she marveled at the explosion of leaves on the garden trees and the blue flowers that blossomed in shrubs lining the porch, Timothy would have thought she had never ventured beyond the gates of her home other than to go to school.
-She had been with Timothy on that afternoon because their fathers golfed together.
+By the way she marveled at the explosion of leaves on the garden trees and the blue flowers that blossomed in shrubs lining the porch, Malcolm would have thought she had never ventured beyond the gates of her home other than to go to school.
+She had been with Malcolm on that afternoon because their fathers golfed together.

 “You impressed my mother,” he said.